 If you’re looking for a stylish holiday without maxing the plastic, Sri Lanka has a burgeoning number of chic, affordable hotels and B&Bs.
 Here are some our favourite boutique hotels in Sri Lanka.

-The new highway from the airport to Colombo makes accessing this idyllic country retreat easier than ever; it takes just 40 minutes from terminal to door.
+The new highway from the airport to Colombo Dropdown content makes accessing this idyllic country retreat easier than ever; it takes just 40 minutes from terminal to door.
 The boho chic pavilions at Casa Heliconia – enriched by intricately carved doors, lavish fabrics, chandeliers, statues, antiques and curios – house just two bedrooms: the brick walled “Temples of Angkor” and the more glamorous “Pagoda Gold”.
 You'll also find an eclectic lounge and poolside summer house, all wrapped within a lush tropical garden.
 It’s a top spot to chill out before a long haul flight.

 This three-year-old beach club near Koggala was the south coast’s first design-driven lifestyle hotel.
 The fifteen intimate white suites at Cantaloupe Aqua, some accessorised with jacuzzis, balconies or a lofty mezzanine for sleeping, are enlivened by bright Andy Warhol-style pop art.
 Shameless vistas of the turquoise sea, its shallows dotted with the stilts of local fishermen, reveal themselves through floor-to-ceiling windows.
 There’s a plunge pool for cooling off and Coconut, the very affordable restaurant and bar, serves a moreish menu of inventive seafood alongside Thai and Sri Lankan cuisine.